 top of page

-getting to know you.
+getting to know YOU

-Many implants populate the market, which can be a confusing world to navigate.
-Patients are often unclear about their target size; we encourage you to bring in photos of your desired look as well as a comparison between your current bra size versus the bra size that you would like to fit into.
-As your plastic surgeon, Dr. Lisa Hwang will take the time to thoroughly understand YOU.
+As your board certified plastic surgeon, Dr. Lisa Hwang will take the time to thoroughly understand YOU.
 As the words “bigger,” “big,” and “too big” are widely subjective and open to interpretation, your ideals can get lost in translation, resulting in postoperative dissatisfaction with your chosen size.
 After getting to know you, Dr. Hwang will guide you with her expertise, providing you with recommendations specific to your body type to help you achieve the look you want!

 what bothers you?